 Tekakwitha Indian Missions

-Today - almost 90 years later - the Oblates minister on two Native American reservations.
-An important part of our work is to help the native people retain their traditions and heritage.
+An important part of our work is to help the Native American people retain their traditions and heritage.
 For many years Native Americans were taught to abandon their language and their rich customs.
 Missionary Oblates incorporate Native American traditions into their liturgies, pastoral care and religious education.

-Your donation will help us continue reaching out to people right here in the United States who are building a better future for themselves and their children.
+Your generosity will help us continue reaching out to people right here in the United States who are working to build a better future for themselves and their children.